adamcw/wordle-trie-packing/README.md

 14,704 bytes.

-Removing both dictionaries from the source and Brotli to compress it back, results in a reduction to 18,461 bytes (46% of original compressed size).
+Removing both dictionaries from the source and Brotli to compress it back, results in a reduction to 18,461 bytes (46% of original compressed size), or 21,451 bytes are dedicated to the dictionaries.
 This means even with the high compression, these dictionaries alone account for half the bandwidth.

 ## Problem Statement